atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 (7) Handrails shall not rotate within their fittings.

-**4.9.5 TACTILE WARNINGS AT STAIRS.** (Removed and reserved).
+#### 4.9.5 TACTILE WARNINGS AT STAIRS

+(Removed and reserved).

+#### 4.9.6 OUTDOOR CONDITIONS

-**4.9.6 OUTDOOR CONDITIONS.** Outdoor stairs and their approaches shall be designed so that water will not accumulate on walking surfaces.
+Outdoor stairs and their approaches shall be designed so that water will not accumulate on walking surfaces.

-**4.10 ELEVATORS.**
+### 4.10 ELEVATORS

+#### 4.10.1 GENERAL

-**4.10.1 GENERAL. **Accessible elevators shall be on an accessible route and shall comply with 4.10 and with the American National Standard Safety Code for Elevators, Dumbwaiters, Escalators, and Moving Walks, ANSI A17.1-1978 and A17.1a-1979.
+Accessible elevators shall be on an accessible route and shall comply with 4.10 and with the American National Standard Safety Code for Elevators, Dumbwaiters, Escalators, and Moving Walks, ANSI A17.1-1978 and A17.1a-1979.
 This standard does not preclude the use of residential or fully enclosed wheelchair lifts when appropriate and approved by administrative authorities.
 Freight elevators shall not be considered as meeting the requirements of this section, unless the only elevators provided are used as combination passenger and freight elevators for the public and employees.

+#### 4.10.2 AUTOMATIC OPERATION

-**4.10.2 AUTOMATIC OPERATION.** Elevator operation shall be automatic.
+Elevator operation shall be automatic.
 Each car shall be equipped with a self-leveling feature that will automatically bring the car to floor landings within a tolerance of 1/2 in (13 mm) under rated loading to zero loading conditions.
 This self-leveling feature shall be automatic and independent of the operating device and shall correct the over-travel or undertravel.

+#### 4.10.3 HALL CALL BUTTONS

-**4.10.3 HALL CALL BUTTONS.** Call buttons in elevator lobbies and halls shall be centered at 42 in (1065 mm) above the floor.
+Call buttons in elevator lobbies and halls shall be centered at 42 in (1065 mm) above the floor.
 Such call buttons shall have visual signals to indicate when each call is registered and when each call is answered.
 Call buttons shall be a minimum of 3/4 in (19 mm) in the smallest dimension.
 The button designating the up direction shall be on top (see Fig. 20).
 Buttons shall be raised or flush.
 Objects mounted beneath hall call buttons shall not project into the elevator lobby more than 4 in (100 mm).

 ![Hoistway and Elevator Entrances](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig20.gif)